javascript-tutorial/en.javascript.info/9-regular-expressions/04-regexp-anchors/1-start-end/solution.md

-The empty string is the only match: it starts and immediately finishes.
+An empty string is the only match: it starts and immediately finishes.

 The task once again demonstrates that anchors are not characters, but tests.